 Also, multiple moving averages can be placed on a chart to determine a bias, and this could make a decent scalping strategy.

 For starters, three moving averages of different periods should be placed on the pair of your choice.
 Next, ensure the time frame(s) being traded isn’t higher than the 15mins.

 Then, long if all three moving averages cross the price and curve upwards.
 Conversely, a short order is taken when the trio of moving averages curves downwards after crossing the price.

 The changes in prices during this period are used to predict potential reversals.
-Further, the sensitivity of the stochastic can be adjusted by reducing or increasing the time period.
+Further, the stochastic sensitivity can be adjusted by reducing or increasing the time period.

 Also, the stochastic indicator has overbought and oversold regions bounded within a scale of 1-100.

-Generally, sells are taken above the 80 mark which is the overbought region.
-While buys are taken in the oversold region; below 20.
+Generally, cells are taken above the 80 mark, which is the overbought region.
+While buys are taken in the oversold region, below 20.

 Moving average convergence divergence is an indicator that shows the relationship between two moving averages of a currency pair’s price.
 The result is displayed with the MACD line.